trevordevore/levurehelper-app_updater/README.md

 ## macOS

-The macOS implementation uses an external wrapped around Sparkle.
-When packaging your application a zipped up version of your app will be created that you will upload to your server.
-Sparkle will download and install this file when an update is available.
+The macOS implementation uses an extension the wraps the [Sparkle](https://sparkle-project.org) framework.

+## Windows

+The Windows implementation uses an extension that wraps the [WinSparkle](https://winsparkle.org) DLL.

 ### appcast.xml

-Sparkle uses the `appcast.xml` file to detect updates.
+Sparkle and WinSparkle both use an `appcast.xml` file to detect updates.
 You need to copy the file included with this helper into the folder where supporting build files are stored (e.g. `build files`) and customize it.
 Here are the default contents:

 ```
 <?xml version="1.0" encoding="utf-8"?>